Mongolia

 As such, LE Mongolia began a new pilot year in Summer 2019!
 Prior volunteers Alina Saif (China PY17, Mongolia Ant-PD 2019) and Olivia Wong (Mongolia PY17, Mongolia PD 2019, Mongolia PD 2020) teamed up to structure a new program which leads volunteers a Trans-Mongolian railway ride away from urban capital of Mongolia to the industrial province of Darkhan-Uul.
 Alina helped build a supportive network of individuals in-country for LE to communicate within 2017, and decided to take the role of LE Mongolia’s Ant-PD!

 The detail work to the new Mongolia PY19 program was aided by Olivia’s previous experience with nonprofit work in Mongolia’s capital as an English teacher in 2017, and other involvement with international service projects in years prior.
 In 2021, Olivia directed an online program that had volunteers teach 120 students through zoom as well as asynchronous lessons.
-Cameron, an online volunteer in 2021, continued the virtual experience in Mongolia, where he will built upon the connections created by his predecessors to continue the legacy of LE in Darkhan City.
+Cameron, an online volunteer in 2021, continued the virtual experience in Mongolia, where he built upon the connections created by his predecessors to continue the legacy of LE in Darkhan City.
+In 2024, Tirza will bring the program back to Darkhan City in Mongolia, after a few years of the program running remotely.

 Some Awesome things about Mongolia!